 Most of us would probably prefer a hike in sweet solitude, without encountering any other hikers, bikers, etc. However, this is rarely the case where established trails exist.
 Trails tend to clog up during the summer months and especially around holidays, and in these unique times, while folks are going stir crazy staying socially distanced in their homes, more and more people are looking towards the trails for escape.
-This is why knowing trail etiquette is critical, maybe now more than ever before.
+This is why knowing multi-use trail etiquette is critical, maybe now more than ever before.
 While some trails may have their own rules posted, we've found that a sense of general rules can go a long way.

 Know the trail hierarchy

-Runner - you are a hiker, only most certainly faster.
+You are a hiker, only most certainly faster.
 The same rules apply to you, though you will most likely be passing hikers more often than hikers pass themselves.
 Make your presence known well in advance (think Captain America’s infamous “On your left!”) and pass on the left once you know the hikers ahead of you are aware of your quickly approaching self.

-Biker - you yield to everyone.
+As a biker, you yield to everyone.
 What to do once you know this depends on which type of trail you are on and which direction you are going.
 On a regular trail, if you’re going downhill, stop your bike and lean off the side of the trail, giving plenty of room for the human (on foot or bike) or animal coming up the hill.
 It’s much easier for you to start up again going downhill than it is for anyone else going uphill.
-Other than the extra effort required, uphill etiquette does not differ too much from downhill.
+Other than the extra effort required, uphill bike trail etiquette does not differ too much from downhill.
 If you want to pass someone going uphill, though, make sure you announce your presence early and communicate that you would like to pass.
 Your fellow nature-lovers out on the trail are typically pretty cool and you should be able to work something out easily.

-Horseback - you are the king of the trail and you yield to no one.
+You are the king of the trail and you yield to no one.
 You know your animal better than anyone else on the trail, so you know how to handle each individual situation.
 Most importantly, be aware of runners or bikers around you that may want to go faster than you.
 If they make their presence and intentions clear, let them know your plan as well.
 Working together on the trail is the best way to prevent incidents.

-Know who/what is allowed on the trail
+Know Who/What is Allowed on the Trail